Lalasa1234/PatientSurvivalDetection/README.md

 ### PatientSurvivalDetection 🏥💊 ###
 ___

-**Business Application for Hospitals**
+**Business Application in Hospitals**

-To predict the chances of patient survival based on multiple variables on demographic, vitals, labs results, labs blood gas, APACHE covariate, prediction, comorbidity and grouping.
+To help medical practitioners predict the chances of patient survival proactively based on multiple variables on demographic, vitals, labs results, labs blood gas, APACHE covariate, prediction, comorbidity and grouping.
+Based on the prediction, the treatments could be hyper-personalized.

 **Problem Statement**